 False.
 Like any new system a university adopts, an attendance tracking app takes some work to get off the ground and maintain.
 Still, the return on the cross-disciplinary efforts involved in running an attendance app can be substantial.
 By using attendance data to catch small problems before they become big problems, universities can reduce dropouts, improve wellbeing and empower students to succeed.

-Fiona Greig, Director of Library & IT Services at the University of Winchester, where campusM has been in use since 2020, concurs.
+Fiona Greig, Director of Library & IT Services at the University of Winchester, where campusM student engagement platform has been in use since 2020, concurs.
 Providing accurate access to attendance data and engaging the student directly in the capture of said data has driven our students to be more engaged with their attendance.
 They want this number to be high; students are mindful of these metrics, especially in the pandemic as this was proof of being part of a community.”

 Want to learn more about how Attendance can promote student well-being and simplify compliance?
 Download the campusM Attendance case study here.